jsebrech/minisync/readme.md

   </script>
 ```

-> Include src/polyfill.js for old IE versions or environments that lack Array.forEach.
 > Drop the file in your scripts folder

 An example of peers Alice and Bob exchanging a document: